Richard M. Bracken: Career

 Bracken joined the Hospital Corporation of America in 1981.
 He became its president and chief operating officer in 2002.
-Since 2009, he has served as chief executive officer as well as chairman, replacing Jack O. Bovender, Jr. In 2013, he earned $38.6 million for his role as CEO, making him the second highest paid CEO in the United States, after the Oracle Corporation's Larry Ellison and before The Walt Disney Company's Bob Iger.
+From 2009, he was chief executive officer as well as chairman, replacing Jack O. Bovender, Jr. In 2013, he earned $38.6 million for his role as CEO, the second highest paid CEO in the US, after the Oracle Corporation's Larry Ellison.
 He stepped down as CEO on December 31, 2013, but remains a member of the board of directors.

-Bracken has served on the boards of directors of the California Hospital Association, the Federation of American Hospitals, and the United Way of Metropolitan Nashville.
+Bracken has been on the boards of directors of the California Hospital Association, the Federation of American Hospitals, and the United Way of Metropolitan Nashville.
 Additionally, he is a member of the American Society of Corporate Executives, The Business Council, the Nashville Healthcare Council, the Community Foundation of Middle Tennessee Board.
 He is also a Fellow in the American College of Healthcare Executives.

 Personal life

-Bracken has a wife, Judith, and four children.
+Bracken is married Judith, and has four children.
 They reside in Nashville, Tennessee.